Being of Polish descent I grew up eating kielbasa. I still love it, especially when it includes a nice

 I have to admit, we have an indoor grill so it makes it very easy to grill up things like this in the middle

 of winter…yes, it was snowing this morning.
 I have truly forgotton what it’s like to live in Southern

-California where it's sunny almost all of the time.
-It's almost like it has been erased from my memory
+California where it’s sunny almost all of the time.
+It’s almost as if it has been erased from my memory

 banks.
 Oh well, life is good in Oregon too, just in a different way.